geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 This page complements the main page about [Building](building.html) with information that is specific to individual devices.

-The supported devices with the current release are the Galaxy Nexus, Motorola Xoom, Nexus S and Nexus S 4G.
+With the current release, it is possible to build for Nexus 7, for some variants of Galaxy Nexus, for a variant of the Motorola Xoom, and for all variants of Nexus S and Nexus S 4G.
+The exact level of functionality for each device depends on the availability of the relevant proprietary hardware-specific binaries.

+All variants of Nexus 7 can be used.
+On Nexus 7, graphics and audio are functional, as well as WiFi and Bluetooth.

-Galaxy Nexus is supported only in GSM/HSPA+ configuration "maguro" and only if it was originally sold with a "yakju" or "takju" operating system.
+The variants of Galaxy Nexus that be used are the GSM/HSPA+ configuration "maguro" (only if it was originally sold with a "yakju" or "takju" operating system) and the VZW CDMA/LTE configuration "toro".
+On those devices, graphics and audio are functional, as well as WiFi, Bluetooth, and access to the respective cellular networks.
+The orientation sensors are functional.

-The Motorola Xoom is supported in the Wi-fi configuration "wingray" sold in the USA.
+The Motorola Xoom is can be used in the Wi-Fi configuration "wingray" sold in the USA.
+Graphics and audio are functional as well as WiFi and Bluetooth and the orientation sensors.

-Nexus S is supported in all configurations.
-Nexus S 4G is supported.
+All configurations of Nexus S and Nexus S 4G can be used, and on those devices all the peripherals are functional: graphics, audio, Wifi, Bluetooth, cell networks, sensors, camera, hardware codecs, NFC, GPS.

-In addition, [PandaBoard](http://pandaboard.org) a.k.a. "panda" is supported in the master branch only, but is currently considered experimental.
+In addition, [PandaBoard](http://pandaboard.org) a.k.a. "panda" can be used in the master branch, but is considered experimental.
 The specific details to use a PandaBoard with the Android Open-Source Project are in the file `device/ti/panda/README` in the source tree.

-Nexus One a.k.a. "passion" is obsolete, was experimental in gingerbread and unsupported, and can't be used with newer versions of the Android Open-Source Project.
+Nexus One a.k.a. "passion" is obsolete, was experimental in gingerbread, and can't be used with newer versions of the Android Open-Source Project.

-Android Developer Phones (ADP1 and ADP2, a.k.a. "dream" and "sapphire") are obsolete, were experimental and unsupported in froyo, and can't be used with newer versions of the Android Open-Source Project.
+Android Developer Phones (ADP1 and ADP2, a.k.a. "dream" and "sapphire") are obsolete, were experimental in froyo, and can't be used with newer versions of the Android Open-Source Project.

-No CDMA devices are supported in the Android Open-Source Project.

 ## Building fastboot and adb ##